 Rabbi Yaakov Kappel Chosid in his siddur raised some issues where Shabbat and Yom Kippur coincide:

-1. Since Yom Kippur is called a Sabbath of complete rest, how can we rely on the afflictions of Yom Kippur?
+- Since Yom Kippur is called a Sabbath of complete rest, how can we rely on the afflictions of Yom Kippur?
 Rather the opposite, if Yom Kippur is considered like a Sabbath, then shouldn't there be a measure of Oneg (pleasure) to it.

-2. Since Yom Kippur is called a Sabbath unto you, how do we understand this in light of the Gemorah in Shabbat (118A), He who observes the Sabbath according to its laws, even if he practises idolatry like the generation of Enosh, is forgiven.
+- Since Yom Kippur is called a Sabbath unto you, how do we understand this in light of the Gemorah in Shabbat (118A), He who observes the Sabbath according to its laws, even if he practises idolatry like the generation of Enosh, is forgiven.
 Yet by Yom Kippur we see (Yoma 86A) that there are 4 types of atonement (Tshuvah, Yom Kippur, Suffering, Death), and only for transgressions of negative mitzvoth is tshuvah suspended and Yom Kippur itself can only atone.
 But for sins punishable by heavenly excommunication and capital punishment, then only tshuvah, Yom Kippur and great suffering can atone.
 It appears that Shabbat is stronger than Yom Kippur at providing atonement since Shabbat is considered a day where ones iniquity is forgiven.

-3. Also it is difficult that verse states by Yom Kippur "from all your sins" while the Gemmorrah in Yoma only specifies that Yom Kippur is operative for transgressions of negative commandments punishable by lashes or less.
+- Also it is difficult that verse states by Yom Kippur "from all your sins" while the Gemmorrah in Yoma only specifies that Yom Kippur is operative for transgressions of negative commandments punishable by lashes or less.

 The Special Day

-גָּלְמִי | רָאוּ עֵינֶיךָ וְעַל סִפְרְךָ כֻּלָּם יִכָּתֵבוּ יָמִים יֻצָּרוּ וְלוֹ אֶחָד בָּהֶם
+גָּלְמִי | רָאוּ עֵינֶיךָ וְעַל סִפְרְךָ כֻּלָּם יִכָּתֵבוּ יָמִים יֻצָּרוּ וְלוֹ אֶחָד בָּהֶםTehilim 139:16

 Source of Power

-• Awakening from above - Dlaila "אתערותא דלעילא": is where purity comes down to man from above, stirring his soul.
+To understand the uniqueness of these days, we must look at two essential concepts in Chassidut:- Awakening from above - Dlaila "אתערותא דלעילא": is where purity comes down to man from above, stirring his soul.

-• Awakening - from below - Dltata "אתערותא דלתתא"is a mental awakening that is generated from man, to overcome the material world and try to reach up and get closer to Hashem.
+- Awakening - from below - Dltata "אתערותא דלתתא": is a mental awakening that is generated from man, to overcome the material world and try to reach up and get closer to Hashem.

 Yom Kippur is a "אתערותא דלתתא" - the effort of man himself arouses his soul, drawing him close to Hashem.
 This is starts and is wholly dependent on man declaring when the month begins.
 The importance of the day is a result of the efforts of the Jewish People and the service of the Kohen Gadol in the Temple and in the Holy of Holies.